dance858/coneref/README.md

 ### How well does it work?
-The refinement algorithm can often produce a more accurate solution with a small additional cost, see Section 4 of [refinement_theory_note.pdf](https://github.com/dance858/coneref/blob/main/refinement_theory_note.pdf).
+The refinement algorithm can often produce a more accurate solution with a small additional cost, see Section 4 of [refinement_theory_note.pdf](https://github.com/dance858/coneref/blob/main/refinement_theory_note.pdf) for empirical results.

 ### Acknowledgements
 `TODO` Some code has been modified from ...